pgbouncer/pgbouncer/doc/config.md

 connections to the backend server, if the backend server requires password-based authentication (unless the password is specified directly in the database's connection string).
 The latter works if the password is stored in plain text or MD5-hashed.
-SCRAM secrets cannot be used for logging into a server.
+SCRAM secrets can only be used for logging into a server if the client authentication also uses SCRAM, the PgBouncer database definition does not specify a user name, and the SCRAM secrets are identical in PgBouncer and the PostgreSQL server (same salt and iterations, not merely the same password).
+This is due to an inherent security property of SCRAM: The stored SCRAM secret cannot by itself be used for deriving login credentials.

 The authentication file can be written by hand, but it's also useful to generate it from some other list of users and passwords.
 See